-Laundry staff will do minor repairs to your clothing, but major repairs and alterations remain yours and your family's responsibility.
+The laundry staff will do minor repairs to your clothing, but major repairs and alterations remain your family's or your responsibility.

-If you have any questions or concerns, please contact the Housekeeping-Laundry Lead Hand.
+If you have questions or concerns, please contact the Housekeeping-Laundry Lead Hand.

 Maintenance

 Maintenance staff is available to provide services in our facility.
 Please inform the Nurse in Charge if any repairs are needed in your room.